Upgrade your impact on students with learning disabilities

 Graduates of this graduate certificate program will be positioned to pursue careers as:

 - Learning Strategist

 - Tutor for students with Learning Disabilities

-Graduates of this program will have and enhanced capacity for work in elementary, secondary, and post-secondary academics, training, and support services.
-Graduates from developmental services and educational support, child and youth care, and early childhood education fields will increase their ability to support students with learning disabilities in school settings.
+Graduates of this program will have an enhanced capacity for work in elementary, secondary, and post-secondary academics, training, and support services.
+Graduates from developmental services, child and youth care, and early childhood education fields will demonstrate an increased ability to support students with learning disabilities in school.

 Please note: Cambrian College strives to ensure the accuracy of the information on this website.
 Please note that the academic curriculum is continually reviewed and revised to ensure that Cambrian's programs and courses remain relevant.
 The College reserves the right to cancel or make changes to any course or program, fee, procedure, or campus location at any time.